Cool Guns: Machine Pistols

 The Škorpion is a Czechoslovakian machine pistol used by officers, security forces, and armoured vehicle personnel; not to mention Eastern-bloc

 supplied terrorists.
 Four chamberings exist; the vz.
 61 in .32 ACP, the vz.
-68 in 9x19mm Parabellum, the vz.
-82 in 9x18mm Makarov, and the vz.
-83 in .380 ACP.
+82 in 9x18mm Makarov, the vz.
+83 in .380 ACP, and the modernized Sa.
+361 in 9x19mm Parabellum, alongside a semi-auto version, the CZ-91S, available in every caliber above.
 The Škorpion's small size and calibre makes it generally the weakest submachine gun in any videogame it appears in, but this also makes it popular on the screen for the same reasons as the micro-Uzi — it's a compact bundle of full-auto Dakka.

 - Purchasable in 7.62 High Calibre, and suitable as a back-up weapon.
 It's slightly more powerful than the comparable Mini/Micro-Uzi and MP5K, as well as accepting a suppressor, but it's less accurate.